hematy61/learning/learningMatrial/Java/01-Introduction.md

 ### Java 17

 Java 17 follows a six-month feature-release model, allowing for faster releases and feedback cycles.
 Java 17 is also an LTS (Long-Term Support) version, meaning it will receive extended support, making it more stable and secure over time.
 The LTS versions are designed to be more stable, with extended support periods.
-Java SE 11 and Java SE 17 are the recent LTS versions, with Java 21 expected to be the next LTS in September 2023.

 ### Long Term Support (LTS) Version